quintinbruderer/CSCI136Spring2019/README.md

 # What's this?

-A starter project for students in University of Montana's CS 136.
+A starter repo for students in University of Montana's CS 136.

+Students can clone this repo and write programs as needed for homework.

 ## Directory structure